 Abstract

 Cyclonic storms resembling tropical cyclones are sometimes observed well outside the tropics.
 These include medicanes, polar lows, subtropical cyclones, Kona storms, and possibly some cases of Australian East Coast cyclones.
 Their structural similarity to tropical cyclones lies in their tight, nearly axisymmetric inner cores, eyes, and spiral bands.
 Previous studies of these phenomena suggest that they are partly and sometimes wholly driven by surface enthalpy fluxes, as with tropical cyclones.
 Here we show, through a series of case studies, that many of these non-tropical cyclones have morphologies and structures that resemble each other and also closely match those of tropical transitioning cyclones, with the important distinction that the potential intensity that supports them is not present in the pre-storm environment but rather is locally generated in the course of their development.
 We therefore propose to call these storms CYClones from Locally Originating Potential intensity (CYCLOPs).
-Like their tropical cousins, the rapid development and strong winds of CYCLOPs pose a significant threat and forecast challenge for islands and coastal regions.
+We emphasize that mature cyclops are essentially the same as TCs but their development requires substantial modification of their thermodynamic environment on short time scales.
+Like their tropical cousins, the rapid development and strong winds of cyclopss pose a significant threat and forecast challenge for islands and coastal regions.

 Introduction

 Cyclones that resemble tropical cyclones are occasionally observed to develop well outside the tropics.
 These include polar lows, medicanes, subtropical cyclones, Kona storms (central North Pacific), and perhaps some cases of Australian East Coast cyclones.
 The identification of such systems is usually based on their appearance in satellite imagery and on the environmental conditions in which they occur.
 Here we show that many of these systems are manifestations of the same physical phenomenon and, as such, should be given a common, physically-based designation.
 We propose to call these CYClones from Locally Originating Potential intensity (CYCLOPs), with reference to the one-eyed creatures of Greek mythology.
 We show that in many respects these developments resemble classical “tropical transition” (TT) events (e.g. Bosart and Bartlo, 1991), but they are distinguished from the latter by occurring in regions where the climatological potential intensity is small or zero.
-Their rapid development and intense mesoscale inner cores, compared to extratropical cyclones, make cyclops significant hazards and a forecasting challenge.
+(Some events previously identified as TT events were probably examples of cyclops.)
+Their often rapid development and intense mesoscale inner cores, compared to extratropical cyclones, make cyclops significant hazards and a forecasting challenge.

-Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: the available potential energy (APE) associated with isobaric temperature gradients (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the ocean to the atmosphere.
+Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: the available potential energy (APE) associated with isobaric temperature gradients (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the surface (usually the ocean) to the atmosphere.
 A normal extratropical cyclone over land is an example of the former, while the latter is epitomized by a classical tropical cyclone.
 Extratropical transitioning and tropical transitioning cyclones are powered by both sources, with the relative proportion usually varying over the life of the storm.
-Additionally, we note that tropical cyclones often originate in disturbances, such as African easterly waves, that derive their energy from isobaric temperature gradients.
+Additionally, we note that tropical cyclones often originate in disturbances, such as African easterly waves, that derive their energy from baroclinic and barotropic sources.